ivotron/quiho-popper/paper/paper.md

 Y-axis has been normalized.
 ](pipelines/single-node/results/figures/apps_variability.png){#fig:variability}

-In @Fig:others we show FGRUPs for these four applications.
+In @Fig:others we show IRUPs for these four applications.
 The first two on the top correspond to two tests of Redis, a popular open-source in-memory key-value database.
 These two tests are `SET`, `GET` from the `redis-benchmark` command that test operations that store and